 Both REAL4 and REAL8 values are passed to intrinsic functions as reference (CONSTS) parameters, rather than as value parameters.
-The compiler accepts REAL expressions as CONSTS parameters; it will evaluate the expression, assign the result to a stack temporary, and pass the address of the temporary, which is usually more efficient than passing the value itself (especially in the REAL8 case).
+The compiler accepts REAL expressions as CONSTS parameters; it evaluates the expression, assigns the result to a stack temporary, and passes the address of the temporary.
+This is usually more efficient than passing the value itself, especially in the REAL8 case.